 If you have questions, or would like to schedule an appointment to visit the office please call 860-487-3123.
 Please note that the only appointments that we will allow to be scheduled in person are for pressing matters that cannot be handled via phone or email.
 If you have a specific request or unusual circumstance please contact the office.

-To schedule a building inspection, please call the office at 860-487-3123 or email Peggy or Chris directly.
-Do not email the Building Official.
+To schedule a building inspection, please call the office at 860-487-3123.
+Do not email the Building Official directly.

 Office staff can be reached via email at: